Want to know where to go in Vietnam? What is the must see in Vietnam? We have got you covered with this ultimate guide of where to go in Vietnam!!

 A few days here and you will have seen it all, but you will also be relaxed and a lot cooler than you were when you left the coast.

 Where to stay: Click here for a full list of places to stay in Dalat.

 HCMC, or Saigon, as the locals still call it, is one of South East Asia’s most bustling cities and a perfect spot for street food aficionados and history buffs.
 You could easily spend a week here just sampling all the different foods, both local and international.
 Whilst street food stalls can be found at just about every corner, Ben Thanh Market is a good place to sample lots of different dishes in one place.
 Another popular spot is the Lunch Lady, who offers a different soup every day.

-If you are interested in Vietnamese history, a visit to the War Remnants Museum is a must, and the nearby Chu Chi Tunnels are worth a day trip.
+Must see places to visit in Ho Chi Minh City include a visit to the War Remnants Museum and the nearby Chu Chi Tunnels.
 In the evening, find a place that sells Bia Hoi – freshly brewed beer, usually served on ice – and sit outside watching the street life.
 Bui Vien street in District 1 may be “backpacker central”, but it’s still a great place for people watching whilst sipping on your bia hoi.

 Where to stay: Pink Tulip Hotel is on a quiet side street and conveniently located between Ben Thanh Market and Bui Vien street in District 1, so food and entertainment are always close by.